-- A. Counsel shall solicit the support of social workers that understand the public defender's advocacy role to investigate the respondent's case and explore various mental health and social services that may be available to the respondent in the community. - B. Counsel's role of advocate and advisor must be based on knowledge of the range of services available to the respondent. - C. Counsel shall advise the respondent of all available options, as well as the practical and legal consequences of those options. - D. Counsel shall help the respondent find his or her objectives by advising him or her about the probability of success in pursuing these options.
-If the respondent expresses a desire to seek voluntary mental health treatment or related social services, counsel must give the respondent the necessary and appropriate advice and assistance to pursue those desires. - E. Counsel shall advocate the respondent's express wishes.
-The primary role of counsel is to represent the perspective of the respondent alone, not the perspective of the respondent's relatives, friends or guardian.
-In addition, counsel will not substitute his or her judgment about what is in the best interest of the respondent.
-To the extent that a respondent is unable or unwilling to express personal wishes, counsel must presume that respondent does not wish to be involuntarily committed. - F. Counsel shall meet with respondent as soon as possible after notification of his or her assignment to an emergency detention or involuntary commitment case.
-This meeting shall be conducted in private and shall be held sufficiently before any scheduled emergency detention proceeding or involuntary commitment hearing to permit effective preparation and allow prehearing assistance to the respondent. - G. When meeting with the respondent for the first time, counsel shall identify himself or herself by name and by affiliation, if appropriate.
-If the first meeting takes place in a detention, mental health, or other health care facility, counsel shall make it clear to the respondent that he or she is not a member of the facility staff.
-Counsel shall inform the respondent that their conversation is confidential and that the matters they discuss should not be revealed to facility staff or others in order to preserve that attorney-client confidentiality.
-Counsel shall also inform the respondent that he or she has the right to remain silent prior to the commencement of any court-ordered examination and that the respondent cannot be examined without the presence of counsel.
+- A. Counsel shall solicit the support of social workers that understand the public defender's advocacy role to investigate the respondent's case and explore developmental health and social services that may be available to the respondent in the community. - B. Counsel's role of advocate and advisor must be based on knowledge of the range of services available to the respondent. - C. Counsel shall advise the respondent of all available options, as well as the practical and legal consequences of those options. - D. Counsel shall help the respondent determine the respondent's objectives by advising the respondent about the probability of success in pursuing those options. - E. Counsel shall advocate the respondent's express wishes.
+The primary role of counsel is to represent the perspective of the respondent alone, and not the perspective of the respondent's relatives, friends, or guardian.
+In addition, counsel shall not substitute his or her judgment about what is in the best interests of the respondent.
+To the extent that a respondent is unable or unwilling to express personal wishes, counsel must presume that respondent does not wish to be involuntarily committed. - F. Counsel shall meet with respondent as soon as possible after notification of his or her assignment to an involuntary commitment case.
+This meeting shall be conducted in private and shall be held sufficiently before any scheduled hearing to permit effective preparation and allow pre-hearing assistance to the respondent. - G. When meeting with the respondent for the first time, counsel shall identify himself or herself by name and by affiliation, if appropriate.
+If the first meeting takes place in a detention, mental health, or other health care facility, counsel shall make it clear to the respondent that he/she is not a member of the facility staff.
+Counsel shall inform the respondent that their conversation is confidential and that the matters they discuss should not be revealed to facility staff or others in order to preserve attorney-client confidentiality.
+Counsel should inform the respondent that he or she has the right to remain silent prior to the commencement of any court-ordered examination and that the respondent cannot be examined without the presence of counsel. - H. During the conference, counsel shall obtain the respondent's version of the facts of the case, including: - a.
+The circumstances surrounding the filing of the involuntary commitment;